 Complaints alleging unlawful discrimination or harassment (to include retaliation) asserted by individuals who are neither NSHE employees nor students alleging unlawful discrimination or harassment by a NSHE employee during the employee's work hours, or by a NSHE student on campus or at a NSHE-sponsored event, must be received in the institution's appropriate office within 180 calendar days from the day the alleged act took place.
 If more than one act is alleged, the deadline will apply to each act independently, except in complaints of ongoing unlawful discrimination or harassment.
-Complaints of ongoing unlawful discrimination or harassment.
-Complaints of ongoing unlawful discrimination or harassment must be filed within 180 calendar days of the last alleged incidents of ongoing unlawful discrimination or harassment, although all alleged incidents of ongoing unlawful discrimination or harassment may be considered during the investigation, even if the earlier incidents are alleged to have occurred more than 180 calendar days earlier.
+Complaints of ongoing unlawful discrimination or harassment must be filed within 180 calendar days of the last alleged incident of ongoing unlawful discrimination or harassment, although all alleged incidents of ongoing unlawful discrimination or harassment may be considered during the investigation, even if the earlier incidents are alleged to have occurred more than 180 calendar days earlier.

-- 2. Complaint Procedures - a.
-Employees - i.
+2. Complaint Procedures

+a.
+Employees

+- i.
 An employee who believes that they have been subjected to unlawful discrimination or harassment by anyone is encouraged but it is neither necessary nor required, particularly if it may be confrontational to promptly tell the person that the conduct is unwelcome and ask the person to stop the conduct.
 An employee is not required to do this before filing a complaint.
 A person who receives such a request must immediately comply with it and must not retaliate against the employee. - ii.
 The employee may file an unlawful discrimination or harassment complaint with their immediate supervisor, who will in turn immediately contact one of the officials listed in the introduction to this Section above. - iii.
-If the employee feels uncomfortable about discussing the incident with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with one of the other listed officials or with any other supervisor.
+If the employee feels uncomfortable about discussing the incident with the immediate supervisor, the employee should feel free to bypass the supervisor and file a complaint with one of the other listed officials or with any other supervisor. - iv.
+After receiving any employee's complaint of an incident of alleged unlawful discrimination or harassment, the supervisor will immediately contact any of the individuals listed in the Introduction to this Section above to forward the complaint, to discuss it and/or to report the action taken.
+The supervisor has a responsibility to act even if the individuals involved do not report the complaint to that supervisor.